parisleaf/wp.parisleaf.com/README.md

 ## Deployment

 In staging and production, this app is deployed via dokku-alt and linked to a MariaDB container.
-Refer to dokku-alt's [documentation](https://github.com/dokku-alt/dokku-alt) for more information.
+Refer to [dokku-alt's documentation](https://github.com/dokku-alt/dokku-alt) for more information.

-Pushing to dokku will automatically build the container based on the whatever git commit you pushed.
+Pushing to dokku will automatically build a container based on whatever git commit you just pushed.

 #### Push to staging

 1. `git remote add dokku-staging dokku@parisleaf.com:staging-wp`
-2. Commit or stash your changes
+2. `git commit` or `git stash` your changes
 3. `git checkout` the desired branch (master or develop)
 4. `git push dokku-staging`

 #### Push to production

 1. `git remote add dokku-production dokku@parisleaf.com:production-wp`
-2. Commit or stash your changes
+2. `git commit` or `git stash` your changes
 3. `git checkout master`
 4. `git push dokku-production`